atisharma/chasm_engine/README.md

 # Chasm - CHAracter State Manager (game server)

-Chasm is a ***generative text adventure game*** in a ***world you specify***.
+Chasm is a ***generative text adventure game / interactive fiction*** in a
+***world you specify***.
 It uses generative artificial intelligence to generate scenes and characters as you play.
 Unlike simply role-playing with a chatbot, important state mutates and persists (locations, characters, dialogue etc.)

 **This is the server software that clients connect to over the network.**
 **It runs the 'world'.**
 To play, you need [the client](https://github.com/atisharma/chasm).
-You can use it with a local model (Llama derivative like Wizard-Vicuna) or OpenAI's models.
-See the config file for examples.
-I recommend Llama2-based models or ChatGPT.
-It 'kind-of-works' with a 7B model, but the results aren't great.
-Llama2 70B derivatives like Euryale are the best so far of the models I've tried.

-Chasm is still being written.
+Chasm is still very much in an experimental state.
 It's already pretty great though, with a good model.
 Think of it as a playable proof-of-concept.

 ## Features

 * [x] specify initial world with a short description
 * [x] persistent world / locations
+* [ ] persistent topology
 * [x] fuzzy matching names of locations
-* [x] continue / save file for game
+* [x] narrative persistence
 * [x] persistent items
 * [x] character inventory
 * [x] per-character event memory
 * [x] per-character quests
 * [x] take, drop, use items
+* [ ] streaming narrative
+* [ ] streaming markdown markup in client
+* [x] markdown markup in client (non-streaming)
 * [ ] permanently modify items
 * [ ] natural item interaction
 * [ ] natural item spawning from narrative